jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - I wonder if we have to split up our cocci script to run in stages
 - Catch `struct dentry *root, *entry;` on one line
   - Idea: if any one of the vars is implicated, change the type for all of them
+  - Maybe we need `declaration`.
+From the cocci docs:

+    > A declaration metavariable matches the declaration of one or more variables, all sharing the same type specification (e.g., int a,b,c=3;)

   - Even 3 in a line for mtk-svs.c in mediatek!
   - `drivers/bus/moxtet.c` not matching anything, but clearly it needs to <https://github.com/jdreaver/linux/blob/bdc4ca114ce02b5c7aa23dee1a7aad41f6cc1da6/drivers/bus/moxtet.c#L553-L578>
   - Same with `dw-edma-v0-debugfs.c` and a few others